 Fly a chinook?
 Peel potatoes?
 Or maybe be a hostess?

-As she tours America, its Presidential homes, government buildings, military camps, Kalman sits in the small and asks the big questions.
+As she tours America, its Presidential homes, government buildings, and military camps, Kalman sits in the small and asks the big questions.

 I meet John Rhea head of the New York City Housing Authority.
 The daunting job of creating affordable housing for hundreds of thousands of people falls on his shoulders.
-He is working with Megan Sheekey, President of the Mayors Fund to Advance the City of New York.
+He is working with Megan Sheekey, President of the Mayor's Fund to Advance the City of New York.
 I love that fund.

 Of Thomas Jefferson:

-The man who wrote the Declaration of Independence said of Slavery, “This abomination must have an END,” was the owner of several hundred slaves.
+The man who wrote the Declaration of Independence said of Slavery, "This abomination must have an END," was the owner of several hundred slaves.
 The monumental man had monumental flaws.
 Barely 30 years after his death (on July 4, 1826) the Civil War exploded.
-And what about is relationship with Sally Hemings, one of his slaves?
+And what about his relationship with Sally Hemings, one of his slaves?
 It is believed that she gave birth to six of his children.

 “We hope.
 We despair.
 We hope.
 We despair.”
 What will happen if we stop?